Terriao/OpenDPC/README.md

 ## Why this project exists

-A dynamic point cloud is a *sequence* of point clouds — one per frame — and the format has matured into a serious 3D representation for VR, autonomous-driving telemetry, volumetric telepresence, and immersive cultural-heritage capture.
+A dynamic point cloud is a *sequence* of point clouds, and the format has matured into a serious 3D representation for VR, autonomous-driving telemetry, volumetric telepresence, and immersive cultural-heritage capture.
 The visualisation tooling around it has progressed in fragments: real-time pipelines for tele-presence and social VR (cwipc, VR2Gather), capture-to-display systems for studio environments (Hofer et al., 2018), and web-based viewers tuned for industrial inspection (Mei et al., 2023).
 What remains underserved is a tool that pairs **interactive offline playback** with a **reproducible subjective-evaluation harness** over a *published distortion ladder*, so that perceptual-quality results across labs become directly comparable.

 OpenDPC targets exactly this gap.
 It is a Unity-based application that combines: